div1085/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition.

 To test Mechacar with competition, we can start by defining what factor will be most important for a car to stand out?
-As, fuel economy and price are two major pruchase factors, we can collect data for similar segment car models across all major manufacturers for past year:
+As, fuel economy and price are two major purchase factors, we can collect data for similar segment car models across all major manufacturers for past 5 years:

 Price of model: Dependent Variable
 Engine Type: (Electric, Hybrid, Gasoline / Conventional): Dependent Variable